 Due to the input requirements of the WRF model, data at the current time (OLD) and data for the next time (NEW) are supplied at each time interval.
-Due to this requirement, users must take care to specify the same interval in the WRF fdda section for surface nudging as the interval used in OBSGRID to create the wrfsfdda dn file.
+Due to this requirement, users must take care to specify the same interval in the WRF fdda section for surface nudging as the interval used in OBSGRID to create the wrfsfdda_dn file.
+This also means that the user may need to have data available for OBSGRID to create a surface analysis beyond the last analysis actually used by WRF surface analysis nudging.
+With a positive value for the length of rampdown, even though the OLD field at the beginning of the rampdown will be nudged throughout the rampdown, WRF still requires a NEW field at the beginning of the rampdown period.